MobilinuxApp/Mobilinux-CLI/Distribution/Ubuntu/Binaries/README.md

-This Section contains binaries for installing Debian on android.
+This Section contains binaries for installing Ubuntu on android.